 One of the perks of business travel in the private equity and investment banking industry is the amount of people you get to meet.
 From industry conferences to trade shows, there’s no shortage of hands to shake.
 What you do with that new contact, however, is more important that the volume of people you meet.

 Seasoned business development professionals leverage technology such as business card scanners so they can quickly upload the information found on any given business card to the firm’s CRM system.
 In addition to email addresses and phone numbers, these scanners also allow you to enter notes about the person’s deal strike zone, mutual connections, and even personal interests.
 This type of detail is important for you to remember, and it’s also important that everyone at the firm have access to it, making this tool extremely powerful

 Given the competitive, fast-moving nature of the private equity industry, it’s more important than ever that business development professionals be plugged-in and in-the-know even while on the road.
-By using powerful tools such as CRM applications and business card scanners while traveling, road warriors can work smart and maintain full coverage of the market.
+By using powerful tools with applications such as CRM offline capability and business card scanners while traveling, road warriors can work smart and maintain full coverage of the market.